Vesicle formation induced by thermal fluctuations: Model

-In the phase diagram $(\bar\kappa_G,\bar\kappa)$, one finds that for negative Gaussian modulus there is a transition between spontaneous vesiculation state and a topologically stable state defined by the line $\bar\kappa_G > - 2\bar\kappa$.
-As one can compute the energy cost to generate a vesicle, we can compute the energy cost necessary when one has a Gaussian modulus that does not comply that condition.
-Thus, in order to generate a spherical vesicle of area $A=4\pi R^2$ with radius $R$ and $\bar\kappa_G <0$, the energy required is $ f = 4 \pi (2\bar \kappa - | \bar \kappa_G | ) $.
-This energy can be interpreted as an energy barrier $\Delta E$ that prevents the system from generating vesicles.
-Introducing now an spontaneous curvature $C_0$ \cite{jung2001origins}, we get that the energy barrier is $ \Delta E = 4\pi (2\bar\kappa+\bar\kappa_G)(1-R C_0)^2$.
-Therefore, depending on whether the thermal energy, $E_T = k_BT$, is bigger or smaller than this energy barrier, one obtains spontaneous vesicle formation or not.
+In the phase diagram $(\bar\kappa_G,\bar\kappa)$, one finds that for negative Gaussian modulus there is a transition between spontaneous vesiculation state and a topologically stable state defined by the line $\bar\kappa_G = - 2\bar\kappa$.
+As one can compute the energy cost to generate a vesicle, one may compute the energy cost necessary when one has a Gaussian modulus that does not comply to that condition.
+Thus, in order to generate a spherical vesicle of area $A=4\pi R^2$ with radius $R$ and $\bar\kappa_G <0$, the energy required is $ f = 4 \pi (2\bar \kappa - | \bar \kappa_G | ) $. { This energy $\Delta E$ is the minimum energy required for generating a vesicle.} Introducing now a spontaneous curvature $c_0$ \cite{jung2001origins}, we get that the energy barrier is $ \Delta E = 4\pi (2\bar\kappa+\bar\kappa_G)(1-R \, c_0)^2$. { Fission is a thermally activated process with a characteristic time-scale of around $\tau= t_0 e^{\Delta E /K_BT}$ where $t_0$ is the typical time scale of a thermal fluctuation that depending on the system goes from $1 ns$ in membrane tubes to $1 ms$ on the Golgi apparatus\cite{campelo2017sphingomyelin,morlot2012membrane}.

+Thus the system will follow an Arrhenius law.
+For long enough times, vesiculation will occur in any case that has a thermal energy $K_BT$ larger than $\Delta E$.
+If $T$ is too small the time required for vesiculation will be much longer than the simulation time. } Therefore, depending on whether the thermal energy, $E_T = k_BT$, is bigger or smaller than this energy barrier, one obtains spontaneous vesicle formation or not.
 This is what will distinguish between the two phases that we study in this paper, the fluctuating and the vesiculating one.

 Vesiculation is an irreversible process, as it increases the entropy of the system and we can ensure that for a time long enough the system will generate vesicles.
-Therefore, for a system with a temperature $T$ the condition for spontaneous vesicle formation for the Gaussian modulus will be
+Therefore, for a system with a temperature $T$ the condition for spontaneous vesicle formation will be